 At present, only maple and red ash woods have been added for the body.
 The neck is made of mahogany and maple, but the fingerboard is made of rosewood, ebony, maple and richlite, a composite polymeric material that has great resistance but little acoustic capacity.

 This is another element that has not changed in appearance, because the first Gibson Les Paul had two single mics, one on the bridge side and one at neck height.
 They were controlled by four potentiometers, two independent volume potentiometers and two independent tone potentiometers for each mic.

-Switching between mics was done with a three-way selector that in the first position activated only the first mic.
+Switching between mics was done with a three-way selector that, in the first position, activated only the first mic.
 The second position created a double humbucker with the bridge and neck mic and the third position activated only the fingerboard pickup.
-Another modern variation is that of three humbucker microphones that can work in series, although it is not very popular among Les Pauls.
+Another modern variation is that of three humbucker microphones that can work in series, although it's not very popular among Les Pauls.